 Getting down the ‘Hooch isn’t as hard as you might think.
 When taking on the mighty Chattahoochee, there are really only a few things that you need for a day of leisurely tubing:

 - A Beverage Container – Now, one key to relaxation is selecting the perfect beverage.
 This isn’t an opportunity to be the river idiot!
 However, at The Trot Line, we believe that enjoying a sunny day on the river is best done with your favorite beer in hand.
 We have seen people tie up floating coolers, Camelbaks, and the other usual suspects that you would bring to the beach.
 Just remember, you will get busted for glass.
-Opt for a delicious craft can like Red Hare Brewing instead.
+Opt for a delicious craft can like Red Hare Brewing or Reformation instead.
+Many local breweries can now so you can always enjoy a fresh Atlanta beer.
 Need more info about alcohol on the ‘Hooch?
 Find out more at the National Park Service’s website for the Chattahoochee River.